dzialdowski/svelte5-email/README.md

 # Documentation

+- WARNING: Documentation page is from previous project, `svelte-email` will need to be replaced with `svelty-email` but examples are great.

 For more information, please visit the [documentation](https://svelte-email.vercel.app/).

 # Components